 On May 17, 2022, the Company entered into the Fourth Amendment to the Webster Facility ("Fourth Amendment").
-The purpose of the amendment was to increase the Term Loan to \$5,000,000, generating proceeds of \$1,945,000 and establish a capital expenditure line of credit in the amount of \$2,000,000 which the Company can draw upon from time to time to finance purchases of machinery and equipment, reduce the monthly principal installments to be made in respect to the term loan and increase the amount of capital expenditures that the Company may make each year.
+The purpose of the amendment was to increase the Term Loan to \$5,000,000, generating proceeds of \$1,945,000, reduced the monthly principal installments to be made in respect to the term loan, and establish a capital expenditure line of credit in the amount of \$2,000,000 which the Company can draw upon from time to time to finance purchases of machinery and equipment, thereby increasing the amount of capital expenditures that the Company may make each year.
 The principle payments are \$59,524 per month commencing in June 2022 with a balloon payment due on December 30, 2025.
 In connection with these changes, the Company paid an amendment fee of \$20,000.

 Under the terms of the Webster Facility, both the Webster revolving line of credit and the Webster term loan will bear an interest rate equal to the greater of (i) 3.50% and (ii) a rate per annum equal to the rate per annum published from time to time in the "Money Rates" table of the Wall Street Journal (or such other presentation within The Wall Street Journal as may be adopted hereafter for such information) as the base or prime rate for corporate loans at the nation's largest commercial bank, less sixty-five hundredths (-0.65%) of one percent per annum.
-The average interest rate charged was 3.60% and 3.50% the three months ended June 30, 2022 and 2021, respectively and was 3.55% and 3.50% for the six months ended June 30, 2022 and 2021, respectively.
+The average interest rate charged was 4.70% and 3.50% for the three months ended September 30, 2022 and 2021, respectively and was 3.94% and 3.50% for the nine months ended September 30, 2022 and 2021, respectively.